 Duncan Imperial Yo-Yo

 If you’re looking for a beginner-friendly yoyo built to withstand the test of time, the Duncan Imperial yoyo is a simple no-brainer.
+Many have called this yoyo the best for beginners.
 This yoyo is built with quality in mind.
 The axle is built of steel, and the body is made with high-quality plastic.
 Also, note that the design of this yoyo is constructed to allow for smooth and long spins.
 As you progress in your yoyo skills, you’ll still be able to use this incredible yoyo.
 There’s a reason why it’s rated so well online!

 MAGICYOYO Professional (Unresponsive) Yoyo